 In addition to billing and reporting required to process claims, Contracted Providers must submit a quarterly PSH Performance Measurement Report to OEO.
-Contracted Providers will report on the "PSHA Performance Measures" (see Exhibit B below).
+Contracted Providers will report on the "PSHA Performance Measures" See Appendix H - Performance Measures and Reporting Schedule.

 In the event that a quarterly report indicates that a Contracted Provider's performance falls below the expectations outlined in Exhibit B, the Contracted Provider, in conjunction with the State Office of Economic Opportunity, may develop an Action Plan, Training and Technical Assistance Plan, or a Quality Improvement Plan, to be signed by both parties and submitted to the PSHA Program Manager within 30 days.
 Continued failure to meet the minimum requirement may result in loss of fees or cancellation of the contract.
 An ability to meet or exceed these performance goals will be considered for future funding.